Jeremy D. Morley

 -Whether Japanese non-judicial divorces would be recognized in U.S. courts;

--The dangers, in terms of potential parental child abduction, of allowing children to visit certain specific countries, including Saudi Arabia, Jordan, Germany, Mexico, Malaysia, the UAE (Dubai), Taiwan, China, Japan and Bulgaria;
+-The dangers, in terms of potential parental child abduction, of allowing children to visit certain specific countries, including India, Saudi Arabia, Jordan, Germany, Mexico, Malaysia, the UAE (Dubai), Taiwan, China, Japan and Bulgaria;

 -Whether the issuance of multiple passports for a child will enhance the risk that the parent might abduct the child;